apk/c-utils/README.md

 Options are processed in order they are given.

-The first thing that is not one of the above is taken as the command to execute, with the following arguments as parameters.
+The first thing that is not one of the above is taken as the command to execute, with the following arguments as parameters, except if that begins with a minus sign.

+If there is no command in the arguments `$SHELL` or, as a fallback, `/bin/sh` is started.

 ## `cdx`